Build-A-Bear Workshop: Capitalizing on Custom Plush Creations

 Debt

 Another important aspect to consider is the level of debt.
 It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period.
 We calculate this by dividing the total long-term debt by earnings.
 However, it is not possible to calculate the financial ratios for Build-A-Bear Workshop because they have no debt, which is another positive indicator.
-Actually, Build-A-Bear Workshop has been debt-free for over 20 years, a fact that I personally appreciate.
+In fact, Build-A-Bear Workshop has been debt-free for over 20 years, which means debt is unlikely to be a concern in the future.

 Risks